 Juval has mentored hundreds of architects across the globe, sharing his insights, techniques, and breakthroughs, in architecture,

 Juval is Microsoft’s Regional Director for the Silicon Valley and had participated in the Microsoft internal strategic design reviews for C#, WCF and related technologies.

 Juval is a frequent speaker at the major international software development conferences.

-Juval published several bestsellers, and his latest book is the third edition of
+Juval published several bestsellers, and his latest book is the fourth edition of

 Juval published numerous articles, regarding almost every aspect of modern software development and architecture.

 Microsoft recognized Juval as a Software Legend as one of the world's top experts and industry leaders.